 A Varied Wardrobe

-Your clothes will be taking up most of the space in your rucksack, so you need to choose your items carefully.
+Your clothes will take up most of your rucksack space, so you must choose your items carefully.

-Of course, your own style is unique and it’s important to wear what you feel comfortable in, but as a rough guide, aim to pack:
+Of course, your style is unique, and it's important to wear what you feel comfortable in, but as a rough guide, aim to pack:

 Shorts & trousers: shorts are great in warmer weather, especially if you want to tan.

-Floaty boho dresses and skirts that can double up as beachwear or be dressed up for a fancy meal out or drinks.
+Floaty boho dresses and skirts can double up as beachwear or be dressed up for a fancy meal or drink.

-A light scarf: scarves are great — they can keep you warm if it’s cold, be used to cover your head or shoulders if you’re visiting a temple or religious site, or even be used as a blanket on air-conditioned buses.
-Bring one and you won’t regret it.
+A light scarf: scarves are fabulous — they can keep you warm if it's cold, be used to cover your head or shoulders if you're visiting a temple or religious site, or even be used as a blanket on air-conditioned buses.
+Bring one, and you won't regret it.

 A good amount of underwear.
-You don’t want to overpack — I once met a guy in Bolivia who had packed a month’s worth of boxers, and he was only away for six weeks!
+You don't want to overpack — I once met a guy in Bolivia who had packed a month's worth of boxers and was only away for six weeks!

-Aim for 7-10 pairs; you’re going to have to wash your clothes as you travel around anyway.
+Aim for 7-10 pairs; you'll have to wash your clothes as you travel.

-A decent sports bra: if you’re going anywhere seriously hot and humid, then a good sports bra is essential.
+A decent sports bra: A good sports bra is essential if you're going anywhere seriously hot and humid.

-Normal bras can feel tight, sweaty and uncomfortable in hot weather; a breathable sports bra will be moisture-wicking, quick-drying and keep you cool while you’re adventuring.
+Everyday bras can feel tight, sweaty, and uncomfortable in hot weather; a breathable sports bra will be moisture-wicking, quick-drying, and keep you cool while you're adventuring.

 Multiple bikinis.
-There are going to be some amazing tropical beaches along the way.
+There are going to be some fantastic tropical beaches along the way.
 Need I say more?
 You can check out the comfortable bikinis from Eberjey.

 Some Handy Travel Apps